 Italian class was the absolute worst.
 Picture the scene.
 I’m sat in the front row, with three other English Erasmus students (or la colonia Britanica/The British Colony as Miss so endearingly named us).
 The prof talks specifically to the other side of the class (Spaniards): “Samantha is the only one going to Italy next semester”.
 She then turns to face me, with a glare that screams ‘What are you even doing here?’, before delivering a line so pretentious, and laced with what I would have interpreted as sly bitterness: “Please, don’t tell them you studied it here… I’ll deny it.”

 Just the motivation one needs.
-I’m not being funny but was that really necessary?
+Was it really necessary?

 Sad as it is to admit, it gave me a tougher skin, because the one thing used to mark me out as the dumb English girl became my strongest form of defence.

-So right after Ms Jumped-Up Italian Prof had sassed me out in Spanish, I broke into my London accent and openly ranted about her attitude problem to a friend.
-Try understanding that Signora.
-On yer bike.
+So right after Ms Jumped-Up Prof had sassed me out in Spanish, I broke into my London accent and openly ranted about her attitude problem to a friend.

 It’s silly, it’s childish and I should probably get over some old lady humiliating me in front of people I’ll most likely never see again.
 But at the time it was all I had to go on, and it led me to become unfazed by the notion of being misunderstood.
 Going to class became a lot easier when I stopped caring so much about what other people thought and whether or not I was saying the right thing.
 I also came to learn that I was not the only one struggling.
 Aside from us Pompey lot, most Erasmus students (not just from the UK) were finding it challenging, or at the very least frustrating, to study in the faculty.